tjibbevanderlaan/multiroom-librespot-marantz/README.md

 ### Test Playback and Amplifier Control
 - Start streaming from Spotify to "Marantz" (the one created by your Docker container).
-- As soon as playback starts or stops, the server script will send an HTTP request to your NodeMCU, prompting the amplifier to turn on/off or switch inputs.
+- As soon as playback starts or stops, the server script will send an HTTP request to your NodeMCU, prompting the amplifier to turn on/off or mute on paused playback.

 ## Contributing